How to accelerate your omnichannel retail experience

 The face of retail is forever changing.
 With constant changes in consumer behaviour paired with increased competition, it’s becoming more and more difficult to gain competitive advantage, not to mention the heightened pressure on brand’s bottom line.

-Retailers are well aware of the consumer’s expectations.
+Retailers are well aware of their expectations of them.
 According to Adobe, 53% are expecting demands on their digital experience to accelerate beyond what they’ve already witnessed over the past two years.
 And although retail growth is set to slow down, from an estimated 3.7% in 2022 to an optimistic 1.2% in 2023, there is still a real opportunity for retailers to deliver an out-of-this-world shopping experience to strengthen consumer connections and drive sales.

 And it’s not all about digital.
 Footfall at bricks-and-mortar stores increased by 4.1% across the UK in June.
 The future of retail isn’t solely digital or in-store, it’s phygital.
 Believe it or not customers still want that in-store experience, but they want a seamless brand experience across all touchpoints, wherever they may be.